tsac2020/tsac2020.github.io/README.md

 The website was generated using BLOGDOWN + HUGO

-See related packages used to generate the website:
+All related packages used to generate the website are

 ```
 > sessionInfo()